Factbox: From hairdressers to beaches - Spain's plan to phase out lockdown

 - Beaches open.

+- People can travel to another province if that area is also in Phase 3.

-Reporting by Paola Luelmo; Writing by Andrei Khalip; Editing by Angus MacSwan and Kevin Liffey
+Reporting by Paola Luelmo and Jessica Jones; Writing by Andrei Khalip and Emma Pinedo; Editing by Angus MacSwan